 At the Starting Gate

-Swans, river otters, and Berlin the polar bear will greet you as soon as you enter the front gate.
+Swans, river otters, and polar bears will greet you as soon as you enter the front gate.
 From there, begin with the largest land mammals -- a visit to Elephant Expedition.

 The African Tram will drop you there, and after viewing these giant animals, you can get back on the tram or walk on to Africa.